-- 1. Connect the smartphone/tablet to the remote via USB - 2.
-Launch the app - 3.
-Verify the number of satellites is 6+ - 4.
-Verify signal strength - 5.
-Verify that the smartphone/tablet battery has a full charge - 6.
-Verify that both the PIC's and the Inspire 1's location is the same before taking off to ensure the home point has been accurately marked - Verify the location of the Inspire 1 in the "flight radar."
-If it is not in the correct position/direction and/or shows a distance of "N/A", it did not mark the home point - 8.
-Use the "find my Inspire" feature to ensure the blue (home point location) and red (Inspire 1 location) dots are in the same location on the screen
+- 1. Connect the smartphone or tablet Wi-Fi to the range extender. - 2.
+Launch the "DJI Vision" application on the smartphone. - a.
+Verify that the Wi-Fi connection is "Phantom-####" and is marked with a green dot. - b.
+Verify the number of satellites is 6+. - c.
+Verify the Wi-Fi signal strength. - d.
+Verify that the Phantom and range extender batteries are reporting a full charge. - e.
+Verify that both the PIC's and Phantom's location are the same before taking off to ensure the home point has been accurately marked. - f.
+Verify the location of the Phantom in the "Flight Radar".
+If it's not in the correct position/direction and/or shows a distance of "N/A", it did not mark the home point. - g.
+Use the "Find my Phantom" feature to ensure the blue (home point location) and red (Phantom location) dots are in the same location on the screen.

-D. Ready to fly
+D. Ready to Fly

-- 1. Verify that the remote antenna is perpendicular to the ground (pointing skyward) - 2.
-Verify that the front, flat face of the range extender is pointed toward the Inspire 1 - 3.
-Verify that the rear LED's are slowly blinking green and still connected to 6+ satellites - 4.
-Start the Inspire 1 motors using the remote control - 5.
-Verify the motors are functioning normally, and are not making any unusual noises, and are all spinning at the same speed - 6.
-Verify that the area is clear of obstructions, people, power lines, etc - 7.
-Take off and hover at about 6-8 feet above the takeoff point to verify that the Inspire 1 has a solid GPS lock.
-If any abnormalities are noticed (drifting, flying in circles, etc) land immediately and repeat the "Pre-flight inspection" and "power up" sequences - 8.
-Verify the Inspire 1 holds a steady position while yawing 360 degrees - 9.
-Verify the Inspire 1 responds appropriately to all controls-yaw left/right, pitch forward/backward, roll left/right, and throttle up/down
+- 1. Verify that the remote control antenna is perpendicular to the ground (pointing skyward). - 2.
+Verify that the front, flat face of the range extender is pointed toward the Phantom. - 3.
+Verify that the rear LEDs are still slowly blinking green and still connected to 6+ satellites. - 4.
+Start the Phantom motors using the CSC command on the remote control. - 5.
+Verify that the motors are functioning normally, are not making any unusual noises, and are all spinning at the same speed.

+- 6. Verify that the area is still clear of obstructions, people, power lines, etc. - 7.
+Take off and hover at about 6-8 feet above the takeoff point to verify that the Phantom has a solid GPS lock.
+If any abnormalities are noticed (drifting, flying in circles, etc.), land immediately and repeat the "Pre-flight Inspection" and "Power Up" sequences. - 8.
+Verify that the Phantom holds a steady position while yawing 360 degrees. - 9.
+Verify that the Phantom response appropriately to all controls yaw left/right, forward/backward, bank left/right, and throttle up/down.